zksync-association/zksync-upgrade-verification-tool/README.md

     ```bash
       pnpm validate download-diff <upgradeDir> <targetSourceCodeDir>
     ```
     `<targetSourceCodeDir>`: The directory where you wish to save the downloaded differences.

-If this directory does not already exist, download-diff will create it for you inside the directory you are at.
+   *Note: Depending on the specific upgrade referenced, the `--ref` option might be necessary.
+For more info, please refer to [Options section.](#🎛️-options)*

 <br>